Pete Thodos

-Peter Nickolas Thodos (November 11, 1927 – December 25, 2011) was a Canadian football player who played for the Calgary Stampeders, Montreal Alouettes, BC Lions, Winnipeg Blue Bombers and Saskatchewan Roughriders.
+Peter Nickolas Thodos (November 11, 1927 – December 25, 2011) was a Canadian professional football player who played for the Calgary Stampeders, Montreal Alouettes, BC Lions, Winnipeg Blue Bombers and Saskatchewan Roughriders.
 He won the Grey Cup with the Stampeders in 1948.
 Thodos was born and raised in Vancouver, British Columbia where he also played junior football.
 He is best known for having scored the winning touchdown of the Grey Cup game, completing the 12–7 victory over the Ottawa Rough Riders for the championship.
 Thodos died of heart disease in 2011; at the time of his death he was one of the last living members of the 1948 Stampeders Grey Cup team.